truenas/middleware/docs/userguide/index.rst

 `ZFS <http://en.wikipedia.org/wiki/Zfs>`_
 volumes.
 ZFS volumes are recommended to get the most out of your FreeNAS® system.

-**NOTE:** in ZFS terminology, the storage that is managed by ZFS is referred to as a pool.
+.. note:: in ZFS terminology, the storage that is managed by ZFS is referred to as a pool.
 When configuring the ZFS pool using the FreeNAS® graphical interface, the term volume is used to refer to either a UFS volume or a ZFS pool.

 Proper storage design is important for any NAS.
 **It is recommended that you read through this entire chapter first, before configuring your storage disks, so that you are aware of all of the possible features, know which ones will benefit your setup most, and are aware of any caveats or hardware restrictions.**